zzz0906/LeetCode/README.md

 CM	|900
 M	|1000
 we can keep reduce until we cannot find a number that bigger than this number in the table.

+## 15 3sum
+if we just think about the brute force to find the three numbers, the time complexity is

+N*(N-1)*(N-2)

+It's too expensive.
+Let me think about sort first.
+Then we get a sorted array.
+We can just binary search it. (i,j,k) if we fix an i, then we need to find a j and k, then we know that j + k = -i; we can find the k+i. we can use a bucket to store each value.

+But you should pay attention to the existing of the value, Because the output cannot have the same value.

+However fail, because it will have the probability to we choose a bucket and value is the same of value of the before value. that N^2 cannot be adapted.